Atu Moli

-Atunaisa Moli (born 12 June 1995) is a New Zealand rugby union player who currently plays as a Prop for the in Super Rugby.
+Atunaisa Moli (born 12 June 1995) is a New Zealand rugby union player who currently plays as a Prop.
 He has represented the New Zealand national rugby union team the All Blacks.

 Starting his career as a Tighthead Prop, Moli converted to Loosehead Prop during his professional career.
 Moli made his debut for New Zealand in 2017, earning a recall in 2019 after a spell of injury and made their team for the 2019 Rugby World Cup.

 Early career

 Moli was born in the North Island town of Gisborne, but attended Marlborough Boys' College in the South Island town of Blenheim.
 He is of Tongan descent.
 While attending college, he represented Marlborough at under 16 and at under 18 level before moving to Waikato after graduation and representing them at under 19 level.

 Senior career

 Moli debuted for Waikato during the 2015 ITM Cup in a match against on 14 August after starring as a school boy.
 Hindered by a foot injury, he only played 6 games during his first season of provincial level rugby, 2 of which were from the start.
 2016 again saw him make 6 appearances, this time however, they were all from the start as he began to make the number 1 jersey his own.
 In 2019 Moli made his debut for against at Lansdowne Park in Blenheim.
 Moli missed the 2020 Mitre 10 Cup with injury as the Mako went on to win their second premiership title in a row.
 He played for the Mako during the 2021 Bunnings NPC but again suffered an injury before the end of the season.